algorithmx/fortran2julia/README.md

 ## using python to translate fortran90 to julia

 This is an ongoing effort to translate FORTRAN90 to Julia.
-I could use `ccal()` to simplify my life, but I really need to understand what happens in the original F90 code.
+I could use `ccall()` to simplify my life, but I really need to understand what happens in the original F90 code.

 Life is simple here because the array conventions of the two languages are the same.